SynteLang/SynteLang/README.md

 fusing many tiny elements together under intense heat.
 It is also a portmanteau of 'synth' and 'byte', which is a reference to the stream of bytes that are generated and sent to the soundcard by Syntə.

-The input syntax is in EBNF:
-	operator " " [ [","] operand [","] " " ]
-An operand can be a name or a number where:
-	name = letter { letter | digit }
-	number = float \[ ( "/" | "\*" ) float ] [type]
-A letter is defined as any UTF-8 character excluding + - .
-0 1 2 3 4 5 6 7 8 9
-A float matches the floating point literal in the Go language specification.
-A type can be one of the following tokens: "hz", "s", "ms", "bpm", "!", or "db" .
-A list of operators is given below.
-Lists of operations may be composed into functions with multiple arguments.
-The function syntax is = function [ " " operand \[ "," operand ] [ "," operand ] ] .

 Protect your hearing when listening to *any* audio on a system capable of more than 85dB SPL

 **Motivation:**
 >Fun

-**Features:**
->Audio synthesis √
-Wav playback √
-Mouse control √
-Telemetry / code display √
-Anything can be connected to anything else within a listing √
-Feedback permitted (see above) √
-Groups of operators can be defined, named and instantiated as functions (extensible) √
-Support for pitch control with useful constants √
-Frequency scaling √
-Useful predefined functions √
-Built-in synchronisation operators √

 **Intended purpose:**
 >To compose and perform music using algorithms